The Late Late Show (American talk show): James Corden (2015–2023)

+Retirement and replacement

-In February 2023, Deadline Hollywood reported that CBS was considering using Corden's departure to reevaluate the future of The Late Late Show as a franchise, with the network considering alternative formats for the timeslot that would be cheaper to produce than a traditional talk show.
-That month, the network reportedly settled on a Stephen Colbert-produced revival of @midnight, a social media-themed panel show aired by sibling Comedy Central from 2013 through 2017, bringing an end to The Late Late Show franchise after 28 years.
+In February 2023, Deadline Hollywood reported that CBS was considering using Corden's departure to reevaluate the future of The Late Late Show as a franchise, with the network considering alternative formats for the time slot that would be cheaper to produce than a traditional talk show.
+That month, the network reportedly settled on a Stephen Colbert-produced revival of @midnight, a social-media-themed panel show aired by sibling Comedy Central from 2013 through 2017, bringing an end to The Late Late Show franchise after 28 years.

+Due to the 2023 Hollywood labor disputes, CBS acquired reruns of Byron Allen's Comics Unleashed in September 2023 to fill the Late Late Show time slot in the interim, with a mix of reruns and unaired first-run episodes.
+In November 2023, CBS officially announced that After Midnight, hosted by stand-up comedian Taylor Tomlinson, would premiere on January 16, 2024.
+After Midnight had been renewed for a third season when Tomlinson decided to focus full-time on her standup career, leading CBS to instead announce in March 2025 that the show would be canceled after two seasons, with Comics Unleashed repeats returning in September.